hashicorp/terraform-provider-tfe/website/docs/d/organizations.html.markdown

 ## Argument Reference

 No arguments are required.
-This retrieves the names and IDs of all the organizations.
+This retrieves the names and IDs of all the organizations readable by the provided token.

 ## Attributes Reference